mv0196/Voice_Based_Gender_Classifier/Voice Classification Github/README.md

 4. click on choose file and got to directory code/audio_files and select an audio for classification
 5. click on predict button

-## Contributing

-Please read [CONTRIBUTING.md] for details on our code of conduct, and the process for submitting pull requests to us.

 ## Built With

 * Python 3.x